nishantcb/FS-Pipeline-Feature-Selection-Regression-Model-Benchmarking/README.md

    MAE / RMSE / Pearson correlation / R² on 5-fold CV and on a held-out validation set.

-It was converted from an exploratory Jupyter notebook into a reusable, fully argument-driven CLI tool, with several correctness bugs found in the original notebook fixed along the way (see [Bug fixes](#bug-fixes-from-the-original-notebook)).

 ## Contents

 | File | Purpose |